ihmccreery/sjfnw/docs/index.md

 ### Finding tasks to work on

-Look for [issues labeled "ready"](https://github.com/aisapatino/sjfnw/labels/ready) - they should be relatively self-contained and have some information in the description.
+Check the ["ready to work" github project](https://github.com/aisapatino/sjfnw/projects/2) for issues that are ready to be worked on by volunteers - they should be relatively self-contained and have some information in the description.
 Contact Aisa on slack or post a comment on the issue if you need clarification.

 ### Contribute to docs